-Past oesophageal cancer research
+Past research into oesophageal cancer

 Our scientists have made vital contributions to finding new and better ways to treat, diagnose and prevent oesophageal cancer.
 Below are a few of our most important discoveries.

 2014 – Results from a trial we funded show that a ‘sponge on a string’ (cytosponge) can diagnose Barrett's Oesophagus - a condition that increases the risk of developing oesophageal cancer, as effectively as traditional endoscopies.
 It also shows that patients find it more convenient and comfortable than an endoscopy.
 Making it easier to diagnose Barrett's Oesophagus could help doctors monitor people with the condition for early signs of oesophageal cancer, when it's easier to successfully treat.

 2016 – Further results show that combining the sponge on a string with lab tests can identify people with Barrett's oesophagus who are at low risk of developing oesophageal cancer.
 These people could be spared uncomfortable endoscopies and monitored by the GP instead.
 The sponge on a string test is now being rolled out for larger trials in GP surgeries accross the UK.